On Air Now

-Nannerl Mozart – Wolfgang’s older sister – went on tour with her brother and father and, a new play argues, she was actually the more talented sibling.
+Wolfgang’s older sister Maria Anna Mozart (nicknamed ‘Nannerl’) went on tour with her brother and father and, playwright Sylvia Milo argues, she was actually the more talented sibling.

-The Other Mozart by Sylvia Milo, opens in New York this month.
-Speaking to The Huffington Post , Milo said that she hadn’t even heard of Nannerl until she visited Mozart’s house in Vienna and saw a painting of the two siblings together:
+Milo’s play The Other Mozart, subtitled The forgotten genius of Mozart’s sister, had rave reviews when it opened in 2015.
+Speaking to The Huffington Post, Milo said that she hadn’t even heard of Nannerl until she visited Mozart’s house in Vienna and saw a painting of the two siblings together:

 “My attention was drawn to the fact that there was a woman sitting next to Mozart looking like his equal… Yet the things she composed did not survive.
 It just seemed to me like a story that needed to be told.
 If no one else was going to do that, I decided I would do it myself.”

-Nannerl – whose real name was Maria Anna – toured Europe with her father and young brother, Wolfgang Amadeus.
+Nannerl toured Europe with her father and young brother, Wolfgang Amadeus.

-Far from being in her now famous brother’s shadow, Nannerl actually shone as the more talented youngster.
+Far from being in her brother’s shadow, Nannerl actually shone as the more talented youngster.